 West Virginia

-• Employment overtime laws apply to: Employers of 6 or more employees at one location
+- Employment overtime laws apply to employers of six or more employees at one location.

 Wisconsin

-• Employment overtime laws apply to: Manufacturing, mechanical, or retail businesses; beauty parlors, laundries, restaurants, hotels; telephone, express, shipping, and transportation companies.
+- Employment overtime laws apply to manufacturing, mechanical, or retail businesses; beauty parlors, laundries, restaurants, hotels; and telephone, express, shipping, and transportation companies.

 Wyoming

-• Weighted standards-sometimes referred to blended standards, employers must take the average of all pay rates and multiply the average by 1.5 to find overtime rate.
+- Weighted standards, sometimes referred to blended standards, is when employers must take the average of all pay rates and multiply the average by 1.5 to find overtime rate.

-• Number of employees to be applicable?
-This is dependent on individual state laws, but are not to supercede federal law if not beneficial to employees.
-Please click on your state above for further information and to access your state website.
+- Number of employees to be applicable?
+This is dependent on individual state laws but is not to supersede federal law if not beneficial to employees.

 Options to Calculate Overtime

-• Additional compensation or shift differential for night time hours
+- Additional compensation or shift differential for night time hours; and

-• Overtime compensation calculated for any hours worked over 8 hours in a given shift
+- Overtime compensation calculated for any hours worked over eight hours in a given shift.

-While these benefits are not required at a federal level, this many times is incentive for employees to work additional hours or shifts that they may not otherwise consider.
+While these benefits are not required at a federal level, they serve as an incentive for employees to work additional hours or shifts that they may not otherwise consider.

 Employers have certain benefits that they may offer to their employees, but that are not required when calculating overtime wages, such as unusual hours, night shift premiums, weekend hours, holidays, paid time off or double time.
 While all can be incentives to utilize as part of your employee benefits package, it is not something that is mandated when calculating overtime wages.